sduarte09/Module5/Exercise/Group6_Li_and_Derrick/Readme.txt

         - Click "Calculte and Display" (The graph will show in right hand side)
         - Save Results (The results will be saved in a txt file named 'BWC_res.txt' in the same folder as code file.)

 File sugawara_GUI.py is the code of sugawara.
 File prec.xlsx and evap.xlsx are the defalut inputs of precipitation and evaporation.
 Seclet other files is also ok.
+But it should be placed in the same folder as code file.
     File prec.xlsx includes a column named 'prec'.
     File evap.xlsx includes a column named 'evap'.